John Bensko: Personal life and family

 A former resident of Memphis along with his Virginia-born wife Cary Holladay, John Bensko was born in Birmingham, Alabama.
-He is the son of John Bensko, Jr, in turn the son of John (longtime mayor of Brookside, Alabama) and Julia Bensko; other relatives include uncle Robert Ray Bensko, Sr. (1936-2012) and cousins Robert Ray Bensko, Jr, Kristy Bensko, Jennifer Bensko Ha.
+He is the son of John Bensko Jr., in turn the son of John (longtime mayor of Brookside, Alabama) and Julia Bensko; other relatives include uncle Robert Ray Bensko Sr. (1936–2012) and cousins Robert Ray Bensko Jr., Kristy Bensko, and Jennifer Bensko Ha.